Restoring a Chevy C10

 You also will want to go ahead and complete a changeout of all the important fluids you’ll find under your hood, both the engine oil and coolant of course, but also the windshield wiper fluid.

-If you’re engine swapping or planning on performing extensive performance enhancements, then you’ll also want to change out the transmission.
+If you’re engine swapping or planning on performing extensive performance enhancements, then you’ll also want to swap the transmission for one that can handle more power and fits your new drivetrain.

 Make sure that your battery terminals are free of corrosion.
 This can be achieved with the help of a simple stiff-bristled wire brush.
 You should also go ahead and check your battery to see how much of a charge it’s holding and if it needs to be changed out for a new one.

-The suspension of your truck is comprised of a lot of parts: Ball joints, bushings, bump stops, shock absorbers, springs, and torsion bars are all crucial to your truck’s suspension.
-Sadly, there’s no way around it but through it, and you’ll need to check each of these components to see if they’re still functioning adequately and if they’re nearing the end of their useful life.
+The suspension of your truck is comprised of a lot of parts: ball joints, bushings, bump stops, shock absorbers, springs, and torsion bars are all crucial to your truck’s suspension.
+Check all of these and determine if they're still in good shape or in need of replacing.

 If your truck’s suspension has seen better days, you’ll have to decide whether you plan to do a direct replacement or an upgrade.
-Obviously, if you intend to show your truck as a perfect restoration, you’ll need a direct replacement, but otherwise it may be worth it to go ahead and upgrade.
+Obviously, if you intend to create a faithful restoration, you’ll need stock replacements, but otherwise, it may be worth it to go ahead and upgrade.

-Suspensions are one of the many areas where we’ve made significant performance improvements over the past few decades, and there’s no reason why you can’t have a truck that looks like a perfect classic but rides a little better than the infamous bumpy-trucks of yore.
+Suspension is one of the many areas where significant performance improvements have been made over the past few decades, and there’s no reason why you can’t have a truck that looks like a classic but rides a little better than it did when it rolled off the factory floor.

 Out of all of these, the exhaust is one of the easiest to check and can tell you the most about your truck’s overall performance.
 While the truck is running, examine the smoke coming from the exhaust (if there is any).
-The color of exhaust smoke can tell you a lot about how the engine is running and which parts you may need to troubleshoot thoroughly.
-You can also check to see if smoke is coming out from anywhere it isn’t supposed to and feel to see if there’s too much back pressure forming in your engine because it can’t exhale the way it wants to.
+The color of exhaust smoke can tell you a lot about how the engine is running.
+You can also check for exhaust leaks by seeing if smoke is coming out from anywhere it isn’t supposed to.

 Making sure the brakes are functioning the way they’re supposed to is a critical step before cruising down the highway.
-Be sure to check the brake pads obviously, but also the rotors and the brake fluid.
+Be sure to check the brake pads, rotors, and brake fluid.
 You may need to bleed your brakes or replace the brake line entirely.
-Essentially, when you press your brake pedal, you want to feel resistance and like the brakes are actually responding adequately.
+Essentially, when you press your brake pedal, you want to feel resistance and like the brakes are responding properly.

-Once you’re sure the mechanics of the car are in tip-top shape, it’s time to go ahead and start working on your truck’s external appearance.
-To start, wash your truck down by hand and get a feel for what areas are going to need the most attention.
+Once you’re sure the mechanics of your C10 are in tip-top shape, it’s time to go ahead and start working on your truck’s external appearance.
+To start, wash your truck by hand and get a feel for what areas are going to need the most attention.
 Do you have rusty rocker panels?
 A bed that’s seen better days?
 Headlights that are basically useless?
 Make a mental checklist as you’re going along, or a physical checklist if you prefer.

-Rust.
-It’s the bane of classic car and truck owners everywhere.
-This menace will absolutely devour your truck whole if you let it, and if you’re already seeing spots of rust or rot then it’s well on its way to leaving you stranded one day.
+This menace will absolutely devour your truck whole if you let it, and if you’re already seeing spots of rust or rot then it’s time to do something about it.

-Electrolysis is perhaps the best way, but it’s very difficult to use with large items, like a truck for example.
+Electrolysis is perhaps the best way, but it’s very difficult to do on large items.
 If you’re looking at a small panel or pieces that are rusted, then electrolysis is your best bet.

 If the rust is only surface-level deep, you may be able to get away with sanding it away.
 You’ll want an orbital sander since sanding by hand will exhaust your arms long before it makes it through the rust.

-If you want to go to a wooden bed but can’t salvage the wood you have, there’s no reason you can’t remove the old bed and install your own custom build.
+If you want to go to a wooden bed but can’t salvage the wood you have, there’s no reason you can’t remove the old bed and install your own custom wooden bed.
 You’ll want oak planks that are free from knots or grain cracks.
-If you’re going to a reputable lumber mill, they should be able to cut them to size for you with a professional table saw, but barring that it’s certainly possible to cut your own.
-Just remember: Measure twice, cut once.
+If you’re going to a reputable lumber mill, they should be able to cut them to size for you, but it’s certainly possible to cut your own.
+Just remember: measure twice, cut once.

 You’ll need to be especially careful around the wheel wells, where the measurements vary significantly.
-Most people suggest working the boards from the center out to the wall.
+Most people suggest working the boards from the center out to the walls of the bed.

 You’ll then want to seal the wood with a polyurethane sealer.
 This will ensure that you can use your truck as a truck without having to worry about the wood becoming moldy or damaged.
 Then, you’ll want to use metal strips to run between the boards, which will help to protect them and give you additional rigidity.

-If there are a few chips in your paint, then you can probably get by with applying touch up paint, but if the paint is significantly damaged, then you’ll need to do a repaint.
+If there are a few chips in your paint, then you can probably get by with applying touch-up paint, but if the paint is significantly damaged, then you’ll need to repaint your C10.

 If you’re okay with an art truck or mostly just want to get down a little paint so that you don’t have to deal with rust and decay then you have a lot more options available to you.